The Importance of Addressing Pain and Fatigue

 How a patient feels may differ from what tests say

 The study consisted of 210 patients with early RA, all of whom had moderate or good responses to their treatments according to the criteria of the European League Against Rheumatism (EULAR).
 But despite objective clinical responses, 36% of the patients still rated their health as “not improved.”
 Previous studies have also shown that patient-perceived subjective responses don’t always correlate with objective measures.

-Finally, scientific evidence that test results and symptom experience may not align?
+Why don’t test results and symptom experience align?